8734 Foreman, Meyer Alumni Center

 CLASSIFICATION NUMBER 8734

-IMMEDIATE SUPERVISOR Executive Assistant to the Vice President, serving as Building Manager
+IMMEDIATE SUPERVISOR Executive Assistant IV, serving as Building Manager

 The Foreman, Meyer Alumni Center provides supervision to custodial staff and maintenance, repair, and installation of electrical, heating, ventilation, cooling, and plumbing systems of The Alumni Center.
 The Foreman, Meyer Alumni Center provides locksmith services, provides for building security, maintenance and repair of the parking lots and grounds, repair and maintenance of all mechanical, custodial, and groundskeeping equipment, and purchases cleaning and maintenance supplies and equipment.